jia-yuheng/AMINet-VI-ReID-CV-ML/README.md

 # Visible-Infrared Person Re-Identification (VI-ReID)

-Visible-Infrared Person Re-Identification (VI-ReID) with the proposed **Adaptive Modality Interaction Network (AMINet)**.
+Visible-Infrared Person Re-Identification (VI-ReID) with the proposed **Interaction-Enhanced Representation Network (IERNet)**.
 It mitigates modality gap, illumination changes, and occlusion via hierarchical feature learning and cross-modal alignment.
 It achieves **74.75% Rank-1 on SYSU-MM01**, outperforming baseline by **7.93%** and state-of-the-art by **3.95%**.